Connecting to the Google Analytics GA4 MCP Server

 OAuth 2.0

-Interactive flow for user consent and tokens
+Interactive auth flow with user consent

 ✅ Yes